 The Lateran Baptistery (San Giovanni in Fonte al Laterano) was built in the early 4th century.
-Its octagonal design was copied in numerous baptisteries throughout the world; in the Bible the number eight represents a new beginning.
+Its octagonal design was copied in numerous baptisteries throughout the world; in the Bible the number eight represents a new beginning

 The eight porphyry columns in the interior were erected by Pope Sixtus III (r.
 432-40).
 They support an architrave, which, in turn, supports eight smaller marble columns.

-The interior of the Chapel of St John the Baptist dates back to the 5th century.
-The interior was entirely remodelled by Giovanni Battista Ceccarelli in 1780.
-The bronze statue of St John the Baptist is by Luigi Valadier, the father of the more famous Giuseppe Valadier.
-Above the entrance are two inscriptions: ERVNT ASPERA IN VIAS PLANAS(The rough places will become level ways, Luke 3:5) and HILARVS EPISCOPVS PLEBEI DEI (Bishop Hilary to the people of God).
+The interior of the Chapel of St John the Baptist (right) was entirely remodelled by Giovanni Battista Ceccarelli in 1780.
+The bronze statue of St John the Baptist is by the Roman goldsmith Luigi Valadier (1726-85).
+Above the entrance are two inscriptions: ERVNT ASPERA IN VIAS PLANAS(The rough places will become level ways) and HILARVS EPISCOPVS PLEBEI DEI (Bishop Hilary to the people of God), Luke 3:5.
 The doors to the chapel, which date back to the 5th century, bear the inscription: IN HONOREM BEATI IOHANNIS BAPTISTAE HILARVS EPISCOPVS CHRIST FAMVLVS OFFERT (Bishop Hilary, the servant of Christ, offers in honour of John the Baptist).
 The doors were once famous for the musical sound they made when moved.
 Unfortunately, this stopped after the Mafia detonated a bomb outside the baptistery on July 27th, 1993.